-1. Periodically broadcast discovery messages on interfaces allowed by the configuration.
+1. Periodically broadcast advertisement messages on interfaces allowed by the configuration.

-- 1. When a discovery message arrives, linxdisc performs the following steps to determine whether to connect to the sender: - a.
-Not my own message, i.e. the sender address is the same as one of my interfaces. - b.
-Cluster ID is same as configuration. - c.
-Unique connection name, the name must differ from my name and the name must differ from names to which there already exist connections. - d.
+- 1. When an advertisement message arrives, linxdisc performs the following steps to determine whether to connect to the sender: - a.
+Version number matches. - b.
+Not my own message, i.e. the sender address is the same as one of my interfaces. - c.
+Network cluster name is same as configuration. - d.
+Name doesn't match mine, if the name is identical to my name send a collision resolution message back to sender. - e.
+Name doesn't match any already established connections. - f.
 Check that the configuration doesn't forbid connections to this host. - 2.
 If all tests pass create a connection to the peer using the advertised name and store information about the connection for later. - 3.
 When terminated, linxdisc closes all connections it has created before exiting. - 4.
 If the configuration is changed, closes connection not allowed by the new configuration, and updates advertisements messages to reflect the new configuration.